oVirt/ovirt-site/source/template/detailednetworklinking.html.md

       }

 *   The user will enter link_state as a string ("up"/"down").
-*   The link_state string will be translated to LinkState Enum before sending the entity to the backend.
+*   The link_state string will be translated to boolean before sending the entity to the backend.
+*   Plug/Unplug actions will call UpdateVmInterfaceCommand instead of ActivateDeactivateVmNicCommand.

 #### Engine API

       VmNetworkInterface:
-        LinkState linkState;

-      Enum LinkState{
-       up,
-       down
-      }
+        boolean linked;

 #### Database Changes